Solving the tetrahedron equation by Teichm\"uller TQFT: Solution by Teichm uller TQFT

 \section{Solution by Teichm\"uller TQFT}

-In this section, we discuss a solution of the BTEs produced by Teichm\"uller TQFT, which is a state integral model introduced by Andersen and Kashaev \cite{MR3227503} and built on earlier works, including \cite{Hikami:2001en, MR2330673, MR3250765, MR2551896, Dijkgraaf:2010ur}.
+In this section, we discuss a solution to the BTEs produced by Teichm\"uller TQFT, which is a state integral model introduced by Andersen and Kashaev \cite{MR3227503} and built on earlier works, including \cite{Hikami:2001en, MR2330673, MR3250765, MR2551896, Dijkgraaf:2010ur}.